21st Century Resumes

-Hiring experts suggest that when you reach the interview stage pick an explanation for the gap that you are comfortable with and stick with it.
+When you reach the interview stage, you'll want to have picked an explanation for the gap that you are comfortable with and stick with it.

-Find out more at Cancer and Careers' Looking for Work center (http://www.cancerandcareers.org/en/looking-for-work)
+Find out more in Cancer and Careers’ Looking for Work section.

 - Fonts and Readability: A resume should be visually appealing, with plenty of white space.
 Fonts recommended are Arial, Times New Roman or Helvetica.